jadecobra/python_tdd_exercises/source/how_to/exception_handling_programs.rst

       else:
           return 'succeeded'

-and the terminal shows passing tests
+and the terminal shows passing tests.
+The `try statement`_ is used to catch/handle exceptions in Python.
+It allows the program to make a decision when it encounters an Exception instead of ending execution

-I think of the  `try...except...else <https://docs.python.org/3/reference/compound_stmts.html#the-try-statement>`_ statement as
+I think of the  `try statement`_statement as

 * ``try`` **this**
 * ``except Exception`` - when **this** raises an ``Exception`` do something